A general framework for inference on algorithm-agnostic variable importance: Studying an antibody against HIV-1 infection

-In Figure \ref{fig:amp_results}, we display the results of this analysis and the feature groups of interest.
-The top-ranked feature groups do not differ much between different VIMs, but the magnitude of both importance and $p$-values depends greatly on the measure chosen.
-Both VIMs result in an estimate that the CD4 binding sites and the VRC01 binding footprint are the two most important groups.
-This finding matches our expectations from basic science experiments that have identified AA substitutions at CD4 binding sites that altered VRC01 neutralization sensitivity.
+In Figure~\ref{fig:amp_results}, we display the results of this analysis and the feature groups of interest.
+The top-ranked feature groups do not differ much between different VIMs but the magnitude of both importance and $p$-values depends greatly on the measure chosen.
+Both VIMs result suggest that the CD4 binding sites, the VRC01 binding footprint, sites with sufficient exposed surface area (ESA sites), sites with residues that co-vary with the VRC01 binding footprint (co-varying sites), and sites for indicating N-linked glycosylation (glycosylation sites) are the five most important groups.
+The finding that CD4 binding sites are in the most important groups across VIMs matches our expectations from basic science experiments that have identified AA substitutions at CD4 binding sites that altered VRC01 neutralization sensitivity.
 This result is in line with \cite{magaret2019}.
 Based on our proposed hypothesis test, we computed $p$-values for a test of the strict null hypothesis (that is, $\beta = 0$) for each group.
-We found that AA features in the CD4 binding sites (group 2) and the VRC01 binding footprint (group 1) had $p$-values of $7\times 10^{-3}$ and $0.015$, respectively, based on AUC (denoted by stars in Figure \ref{fig:amp_results}).
-Based on these analyses, AA features in the CD4 binding sites and VRC01 binding footprint may be prioritized for the forthcoming trial data analyses.
+We found that AA features in the CD4 binding sites (group 2), VRC01 binding footprint (group 1), ESA sites (group 3), co-varying sites (group 5), and glycosylation sites (group 8) had $p$-values of $6.98\times 10^{-9}$, $8.14\times 10^{-9}$, $1.69\times 10^{-7}$, $4.66\times 10^{-6}$, and $8.07\times 10^{-6}$, respectively, based on AUC (denoted by stars in Figure~\ref{fig:amp_results}).
+Based on these analyses, AA features in these groups may be prioritized for the forthcoming trial data analyses.
 Additionally, taking the set of top-ranked features above a minimum threshold may help to narrow the set of gp160 AA sequence features to pre-specify for the analysis of the AMP trial data sets.
+Our recommendation, nonetheless, is to analyze all feature sets in secondary or supporting analysis of the AMP trial data sets to ensure that the results generated are comprehensive.